deepanshs/mrsimulator/docs/objects.rst

 Understanding Isotopomers
 *************************

-Isotopomers are collection of isolated spin-systems where each isolated spin-system is a collection of sites and couplings.
-We refer an isolated spin-system as an isotopomer.
+Isotopomers are collection of isolated spin systems where each isolated spin system is a collection of sites and couplings.
+We refer an isolated spin system as an isotopomer.
 In our model, each isotopomer is composed of various objects.
 In the following, we list and describe these objects.

 .. _symmetric_tensor: